Australian, Indian leaders target free trade pact, economic boost

 "If I may say so, this is a moment in time.
 This is the time to get this done."

-"Our region has seen huge progress on the foundation of peace and stability but we can not take this for granted," Modi said.

-"Even when they have bitter disputes, we should maintain maritime security.
-We should work together on the seas and collaborate in international forums and we should work for universal respect for international law and global norms."
+"We also agreed on seeking early closure on the civil nuclear agreement, which will give Australia a chance to participate in one of the most secure and safe nuclear energy programme in the world."

+Australia sealed a civil nuclear deal to sell uranium to India in September and also offered to increase supplies of conventional fuel to help India overcome chronic shortages.

-Modi on Monday addressed thousands of expatriate Indians at a packed 21,000-seat arena in Sydney that just last week hosted the Rolling Stones, underscoring the rock-star status he enjoys among some Indians at home and abroad.
+Modi last night addressed thousands of expatriate Indians at a packed 21,000 seat arena in Sydney that just last week hosted the rolling stones, underscoring the rock star status he enjoys among some Indians at home and abroad.

 Modi, who arrived on Friday for the G20 economic summit in Australia, where about 300,000 Indians live, urged Indians to boost investment at home.

-Modi also said he wanted early closure on a deal for Australia to sell uranium to India, which was sealed in September, and also offered to increase supplies of conventional fuel to help India overcome chronic shortages.

-Australia is emerging as a key source of thermal coal for India's growing number of electricity users, but Modi insisted he only wanted fuel that would not damage the environment.
+Australia is emerging as a key source of thermal coal for India's growing number of electricity users.

-Indian trade and infrastructure conglomerate Adani Enterprises has signed a pact for a loan of up to $1 billion (640 million pounds) from the State Bank of India for a $6 billion Australian coal mine, rail and port project.